jluastro/galaxia/README.rst

     galaxia -s [warp or nowarp] example_galaxyModelParams.txt

-BHTree files will now be written in the GalaxyData folder specified in :code:`example_galaxyModelParams.txt`.
+BHTree files will now exist in the GalaxyData folder specified in :code:`example_galaxyModelParams.txt`.